Updated: Jul 22

 In Rich Dad Poor Dad, Robert Kiyosaki wrote that being broke is a temporary state, whereas being poor is a perpetual mindset.
 His point was that being broke can be overcome with hard work and problem-solving, while being poor is a state of mind that stems from the belief that circumstances cannot be changed.

-It's like the financial broadcaster Dave Ramsey says, "I'm just selling common sense to people."
+As the financial broadcaster Dave Ramsey often says, "I'm simply selling common sense to people."

-If you keep pausing your progress along the way, you’ll lose the power of momentum or more specifically, compound interest.
-And frankly that’s a terrible idea.
-As you know, the world’s most famous scientist once said, “Compound interest is the world’s most powerful force.”
+Interrupting your financial progress along the way means losing the power of momentum, particularly the benefits of compound interest.
+And frankly, that's a terrible idea.
+As you already know, the world's most famous scientist once said, "Compound interest is the world's most powerful force."

-You'll never enjoy the power of compound interest until you have some money left over to invest.
+To fully experience the power of compound interest, you must have some money left over that you can invest.

-Only small percentage of the books, podcasts, and other media prepared for the financial self-improvement genre ever focus on get-rich-quick schemes.
-To the contrary, the best and most tired and true financial advice, starts by managing your personal finances as mere common sense.
+While a small percentage of financial self-improvement content may focus on get-rich-quick schemes, the best and most reliable financial advice is rooted in managing personal finances with common sense.

 Note from the Author:

 I almost didn’t start writing this blog even though it's been passionately burning in the back of my mind now for over a year.
 I honestly thought that there was already too much content being distributed in the market for it to be worth the effort.

 I realized I was wrong when I read Ben Franklin’s “The way to wealth” recently.
 It is an essay he wrote in 1758, that contains a short collection of the wisdom he had squeezed into the small spaces left over in Poor Richard’s Almanac.

 He describes how he felt after having heard the advice being repeated in the city square: